fracpete/simple-data-flow/README.md

 # simple-flow

-The **simple-flow** library provides basic building blocks for building simple workflows.
+The **simple-flow** library provides basic building blocks for creating and executing simple workflows.
 It not only contains abstract superclasses that can be used to implement new actors (= operators), but also a set of useful actors for controlling the flow of data and simple I/O.

 Inspired by the [ADAMS](https://adams.cms.waikato.ac.nz/) workflow system, there are no explicit connections between the actors.
 Instead, the nesting